-- 3. Orientation and Continuing Education The Board has not adopted a formal policy on the orientation and continuing education of new and current directors.
+3. Orientation and Continuing Education - The Board has not adopted a formal policy on the orientation and continuing education of new and current directors.
 When a new director is appointed, the Board delegates individual directors the responsibility for providing an orientation and education program for any new director.
 This may be delivered through informal meetings between the new directors and the Board and senior management, complemented by presentations on the main areas of the Corporation's business.
 When required the Board may arrange for topical seminars to be provided to members of the Board or committees of the Board.
-Such seminars may be provided by one or more members of the Board and management or by external professionals. - 4.
-Ethical Business Conduct The directors are required to abide by all relevant regulatory rules and regulations.
+Such seminars may be provided by one or more members of the Board and management or by external professionals.

+4. Ethical Business Conduct - The directors are required to abide by all relevant regulatory rules and regulations.
 The Board monitors compliance by requiring directors and officers to declare any conflicts of interest or any other situation that could represent a potential violation of any applicable rules and regulations.
 When applicable, the Board will receive reports from management regarding any allegations of unethical conduct.

-- 5. Nomination of Directors The Board has not adopted any formal policy for the nomination of new directors.
-The Board relies on each director to identify new candidates for Board nomination based on the needs of the Board. - Compensation Other than stock options received by the directors, no non-executive director received any cash or other form of compensation.
-See "Executive Compensation Compensation of Directors", above.
-The Board has a Compensation Committee whose role is discussed in detail in "Executive Compensation Compensation Discussion and Analysis", above. - 7.
-Other Board Committees There are three standing committees of the Board; The Audit Committee, the Compensation Committee and the Governance Committee.
+5. Nomination of Directors - The Board has not adopted any formal policy for the nomination of new directors.
+The Board relies on each director to identify new candidates for Board nomination based on the needs of the Board.

+6. Other Board Committees - There are three standing committees of the Board; the Audit Committee, the Compensation Committee and the Governance Committee.